pdidev/tutorial/README.md

 with one MPI process.
 To achieve this result, you will need to fill 2 sections in the YAML file:

-  1. The `data` section to indicate to %PDI the \ref datatype_node "type" of the fields that are exposed.
+  1. The `data` section to indicate to %PDI the
+  \ref datatype_node "data_type" of the fields that are exposed.

-  2. The `decl_hdf5` section for the configuration of the \ref Decl_HDF5_plugin "Decl'HDF5 plugin".
+  2. The `decl_hdf5` section for the configuration of the
+  \ref Decl_HDF5_plugin "Decl'HDF5 plugin".

 * Use the `h5dump` command to see the content of your HDF5 output file in the same format as the h5dump file `ex3.h5dump`.
 You can easily check if the files